firemodels/smv/Utilities/Scripts/README.md

 ## fds2mov.sh

 This script is used to generate an MP4 animation file from an FDS slice file.
+For now, it uses smokeview built at smv/Build/smokeview/intel_linux_64 .
 To use, add an alias to your startup file, typically .bashrc (change the first part to match your repo location):

 ```alias fds2mov.sh="/home/gforney/FireModels_fork/smv/Utilities/Scripts/fds2mov.sh"```